C0WB0YS/C0WB0YS/README.md

 # introduction
-RAYNE .
 ARCHER

+I DO NOT LIKE BEING CALLED ANYTHING OTHER THEN WIND ARCHER OR ARCHER.

    SHE/THEY .

 I do take names from characters i have special interests in, meaning i change my second name i go by ALOT.

-   My main name is Rayne!
+   My main name is Archer!
 Do not make jokes of my name please.
 Ive grown to like it, And i do not want to go by a different name

 My special interests are mainly cars and CRK!